 What is email deliverability?

-The term 'email deliverability' refers to where your sent emails land: whether they end up in your contact's inbox, junk/spam folder or some other folder.
+Email deliverability refers to where your sent emails land: whether they end up in your contact's inbox, junk/spam folder, or some other folder.
 Of course, our goal is to get your messages into your contacts' inboxes.

-In an attempt to help their subscribers, many email providers try their best to sort emails appropriately so that they land in the correct place.
+To help their subscribers, many email providers try their best to sort emails appropriately to land in the correct place.
 Unfortunately, the ways that email providers make these decisions are not always clear and are often outside of our — and your — control.

-Deliverability rates are affected by a number of factors: from ISPs to bounce rates, email content to sending volume.
+Deliverability rates are affected by several factors: from ISPs to bounce rates and email content to sending volume.
 We've included some tips on taking control of the factors you can control in this article.

-Bounced emails: what makes an email address bouncey!?
+Bounced emails: what makes an email address bounce?

-A bounced email address is an email address to which your message could not be delivered at all — neither to the recipient's inbox, nor their spam folder.
-That email address is likely defunct, their inbox is full or the recipient has such strict restrictions (ex/ an exclusive whitelist) that even your must-read message could not get through and it bounced back to you.
+A bounced email address is an email address to which your message could not be delivered to the recipient's inbox or spam folder.
+That email address is likely defunct, their inbox is full, or the recipient has such strict restrictions (example: an exclusive whitelist) that even your must-read message could not get through, and it bounced back to you.

 We recommend removing or — better yet! — correcting bounced email addresses in your contact list.